Dynamically Augmented CVaR for MDPs: Properties of Value Functions and Sets of Optimal Actions.

 \section{Properties of Value Functions and Sets of Optimal Actions.}

-This section describes the properties of value functions $Q_N(x,y,a)$ and $V_N(x,y)$ for RMDP3 defined in equations \eqref{eqQV} and \eqref{eqVQ}, where $N=1,2,\ldots$ or $N=\infty.$ It also describes the properties of the sets of optimal actions for the DM.
+This section describes the properties of the value functions $Q_N(x,y,a)$ and $V_N(x,y)$ for DRMDP1 defined in equations \eqref{eqVRMDPCVQ}, where $N=1,2,\ldots$ or $N=\infty.$ It also describes the properties of the sets of optimal actions for the DM.
+We recall that the function $V_0(x,y)=yv_0(x,y)$ is concave and continuous in $y$ because the function $v_0(x,y)$ is continuous in $y,$ and because Assumption~\ref{As1} holds.
+We observe that, if $v_0(x,y)=v_0(x),$ then the function $V_0(x,y)=yv_0(x)$ is linear in $y\in[0,1].$